June 11, 2024

 Making YouTube Shorts: 6 key best practices

-1. Grab their attention immediately
+1. Grab the viewer’s attention immediately

 Use a headline or title in your video, or even just a quick on-screen or voiceover introduction.
 Unless you’re revealing a shot of you about to base-jump off a skyscraper, chances are your video may not keep folks from scrolling without an intro.